sae220/hoc2022-md/laserroom_laser2.md

 # Laser Puzzle

 ## Step 1
 Solid blocks stop the laser!
-Slide the green row on the floor to make the laser pass-through the glass blocks and turn on the light at the other side.
+Slide the green and yellow rows on the floor to make the laser pass-through the glass blocks and turn on the light at the other side.

 #### ~ tutorialhint
 Use the ``||hoc22.slide||`` blocks to select which row you and to move, and the direction it should move in.